 Installing an air source heat pump – what’s involved

-If you’re thinking about getting an air source heat pump (ASHP) installed, that’s great news!
-You’re taking a vital step towards helping bring down the nation’s carbon emissions and helping to stop climate change.
-Installing a heat pump isn’t something you can do yourself though, so you may be interested to know what’s involved in the process.
+If you’re thinking about getting an air source heat pump (ASHP) installed, that’s great news.
+You’re taking a vital step towards helping bring down the nation’s carbon emissions.

 Should I buy an air source heat pump?

-At the moment, 85% of UK households are heated by gas central heating systems.
-Meaning 13 to 14% of the UK’s total carbon emissions come from keeping ourselves warm at home1.
-If we’re to meet the government’s net zero emissions target by 20502, we’ll need to cut our home heating emissions to zero.
+At the moment, around 14% of the UK’s carbon emissions come from home heating.
+If we’re to meet the government’s net zero emissions target by 2050, we’ll need to cut our home heating emissions to zero.

 - Reduce your carbon footprint and help fight climate change